composewell/haskell-dev/git-workflow.rst

     $ git push origin my-branch # push the changes on  branch my-branch to "origin"
     $ git pull                  # pulls from origin by default

+Set ``git config --global pull.ff only`` so that we do not accidentally merge.

 Modifying files
 ---------------